jfurukawa4392/blockchain-viz/README.md

 # blockchain-viz
 An interactive visualization of the distributed ledger technology known as Blockchain.
 It is written using the ReactJS library and Redux framework.
-It was inspired by a visualization for GraphQL, a facebook querying technology that was illustrated by someone here: http://sgwilym.github.io/relay-visual-learners/
+It was inspired by a visualization for GraphQL, a facebook backend technology that was illustrated by someone here: http://sgwilym.github.io/relay-visual-learners/

 As a basic overview, you are a miner node in a cluster of nodes.
 Make payments to other nodes and mine blocks to reap cryptocurrency rewards.